sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

 ### More examples

-Here are some more motivating examples for using structural search.
+Here are some more motivating examples using structural search.

 #### Example: Matching stringy data

-Taking our [original example](#example), let's modify the original pattern slightly to match only if the first (and only) argument is a string by adding double quotes.
-Adding string quotes communicates _structural context_ and changes how the hole behaves now: it will match the contents of a single string delimited `"`.
+Taking our [original example](#example), let's modify the original pattern slightly to match only if the first (and only) argument is a string.
+We do this by adding string quotes.
+Adding quotes communicates _structural context_ and changes how the hole behaves: it will match the contents of a single string delimited `"`.
 It _won't_ match multiple strings like `"foo", "bar"`.

 ```go